Headframe: Symbolism

 Headframes have become prominent features in historic mining regions.
 The Ruhr district of Germany and the South Wales Valleys in Britain are both examples of areas which are now associated with headframes due to the large number constructed to mine coal during the Industrial Revolution.
 Most of these headframes have now been removed although both regions have turned non-operating mines with headframes into national museums; the German Mining Museum in Bochum and Big Pit National Coal Museum in Blaenavon.
 Sporting teams from former coal mining regions such as Llanharan RFC and Cilfynydd RFC have headframes included in their club badges.

 In the United States, over a dozen headframes can still be seen around the town of Butte, Montana.
-Some of those headframes are illuminated at night with red LED lighting to commemorate Butte's copper mining heritage, and the headframe is easily the town's most iconic image.
+Some of those headframes are illuminated at night with red LED lighting to commemorate Butte's copper mining heritage.
+The headframe is the town's most iconic image.

 In Yellowknife, Canada, the demolition of the Con Mine headframe has met significant public opposition.
 The headframe was the tallest structure in the Northwest Territories and is regarded by many in the town to be an important symbol of the region's mining heritage.